 These may affect more than 1 in 10 people:

-low levels of white blood cells and red blood cells
+of low level of red blood cells (anaemia)

 These may affect up to 1 in 10 people: